SpinoniRaffaele/tech-notes/azure fundamentals/02 Azure Architectural Components.md

 You can also completely block access from specific signal condition (access only from managed device, block untrusted sources like unexpected locations).

 ### Azure role-based access control
 service that enables you to control access by using built-in and custom roles that describes common access rules to cloud resources.
-Instead of managing each user's permission, you create roles (grouping access permissions) and then you can assign roles to individuals.
+Instead of managing each user's permission, you create roles (grouping access permissions) and then you can assign roles to individuals (azure provides out of the box roles but you can define yours).
 Role based access control is not generally assigned to the single resources but it is assigned to a **scope**.
 A scope can be
 - management group
 - subscription
 - resource group